Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Life Insurance

 The State of Florida provides life insurance coverage with a corresponding amount of Accidental Death and Dismemberment Insurance.
-The amount of coverage is determined by one and one-half times the employee’s salary for most employees.
-The State pays a portion of the premium for all salaried employees.
-Additional coverage is available for up to five times an employee’s annual base salary.
+A free Basic Life benefit of $25,000 is available to all full-time employees (part-time employees pay prorated premiums based on their FTE).
+Additional coverage is available for up to seven times an employee’s annual base salary.

 Optional life insurance is available through approved carriers.
 Premiums are paid entirely by the employee at reduced group rates and may be payroll deducted.